 For those of you with hard water, who use too much detergent (or the wrong type of detergent), have used fabric softener on a load of diapers, or have used diaper creams on your diapers – your diapers may be repelling and need to be stripped.
 When diapers repel they are no longer quick to absorb (or fail to absorb all together).
 Buildup and repelling don’t normally occur in brand new diapers but rather after several months of use.

-The most basic (and safest) routine for stripping diapers is to wash them in hot water 3-6 times to remove the buildup.
+The most basic (and safest) routine for stripping diapers is to wash them in hot water 3-6 times to remove and residues.
+This method may not work for all issues, but is a safe place to start.
 Sometimes it may be helpful to add a laundry aid like RLR or Calgon to help remove the minerals, detergent, and creams in your diapers.

 What about blue Dawn?
-If you’ve been told that you need to strip your diapers it’s probably been recommended that you add a few drops of blue Dawn (original formula) dish detergent to your laundry.
+If you’ve been told that you need to strip your diapers it’s probably been recommended that you add a few drops of blue Dawn (original formula) dish soap to your laundry.
 Why is it recommended so often?
 The main job of dish soap is to cut through grease and grime (on your dishes) and get your plates clean.
-It makes sense that dish detergent can be used to cut through grease and grime in fabric.
-Dish detergent can be effective at removing diaper cream residue from the fabric of your diapers (apply a small drop directly to the spot and scrub gently with a soft toothbrush).
-Using dish detergent for stripping diapers is recommended by many manufacturers.
-We do ask that you use caution though when adding a dish detergent to your washing machine as it may void the warranty of your machine and may ruin your motor – especially in the newer machines.
+It makes sense that dish soap can be used to cut through grease and grime in fabric.
+Dish detergent can be effective at removing diaper cream residue (or fabric softeners and other oily residues) from the fabric of your diapers (apply a small drop directly to the spot and scrub gently with a soft toothbrush).
+Rinse the dish soap from your diapers and then wash as usual.
+You should not add dish soap to your washing machine as it may void the warranty of your machine and may ruin your motor – especially in the newer machines.
 Why “Blue Dawn”?
 Many dish detergents contain extra ingredients such as enzymes, dyes, and fragrances which aren’t recommended to use with cloth diapers.

 What about vinegar, baking soda, bleach, and other additives?
 Most manufacturers don’t recommend using these products because they can deteriorate the PUL and elastic.
 Vinegar can be used for removing odors and build up BUT should be avoided if you have hard water because it may actually worsen those problems.